 Pork Tenderloin is more of a filet and just like the name implies, it is the most tender cut of pork you can get.
 It's smaller and tends to have a darker color to the meat than the pork loin.
 Even when this cut of meat is fully cooked, it still has a slight pink tint, especially when it has been smoked.

-The USDA recommends that pork be cooked to an internal temperature of 145 degrees Fahrenheit with a 3-minute rest.
+The USDA recommends that pork should be cooked to an internal temperature of 145 degrees Fahrenheit with a 3-minute rest.
 And I couldn't agree more.
 The slightest degree over 145°F will start to dry out the pork.

 💭 Expert Tips